Power-flow study: Power-flow problem formulation

-The goal of a power-flow study is to obtain complete voltages angle and magnitude information for each bus in a power system for specified load and generator real power and voltage conditions.
+The goal of a power-flow study is to obtain complete voltage angles and magnitude information for each bus in a power system for specified load and generator real power and voltage conditions.
 Once this information is known, real and reactive power flow on each branch as well as generator reactive power output can be analytically determined.
 Due to the nonlinear nature of this problem, numerical methods are employed to obtain a solution that is within an acceptable tolerance.

 The solution to the power-flow problem begins with identifying the known and unknown variables in the system.
 The known and unknown variables are dependent on the type of bus.
 A bus without any generators connected to it is called a Load Bus.
 With one exception, a bus with at least one generator connected to it is called a Generator Bus.
 The exception is one arbitrarily-selected bus that has a generator.
 This bus is referred to as the slack bus.